 Step 1 – Gather your materials.
 Acrylic paint works great for both wooden peg dolls and spun cotton peg dolls.
 I also always have a pencil handy.
-It’s useful to outline but also to dab little dots of paint onto the dolls.
+It’s useful to outline but also to dab little dots of paint (to paint the eyes for examples).

-Step 2 – Outline the dress, the face (the eyes and mouth), and the hair with a pencil.
+Step 2 – Paint the skin color first.
+When dry, outline the dress, the face (the eyes and mouth), and the hair with a pencil

 Step 4 – Outline and paint the accessories: hair band and necklace.
 To paint the necklace dots, I used the same technique as the one I used for the eyes (the pencil technique).

 Don’t worry if your first painted peg dolls don’t look all perfect, the learning curve is quick and your next dolls will look fantastic.
 Thank you for reading and I hope you enjoyed this page.
 As always, if you have any questions, do not hesitate to get in touch.

 34 thoughts on “How to paint peg dolls (wooden or paper): tips and tricks”

 What do you use to varnish it with?
 What brand?

 Hi Marika, I like Mod Podge products because they are water-based and non toxic.
 They come in different level of gloss, and there are spray versions.
 Note that I don’t get paid by mod podge :)